-B. Self-Regulatory Organization's Statement on Burden on Competition
+B. Self-Regulatory Organization's Statement on Burden on Competition rather increase competition.

-The Exchange does not believe that the proposed rule change will impose any burden on competition not necessary or appropriate in furtherance of the purposes of the Act.
-The proposed amendments would not impose any burden on competition, but would rather increase competition.
 Nasdaq believes that allowing listing venues to improve their rules enhances competition among exchanges.
-Nasdaq also believes that this proposed change will give issuers interested in this pathway to access the capital markets additional flexibility in becoming a public company, and in that way promote competition among service providers to such companies.
+Nasdaq also believes that this proposed change will give issuers interested in this pathway to access the capital markets additional flexibility in becoming a public company, and in that way promote competition among service providers, such as underwriters and other advisors, to such companies.